How Ringo Starr Followed Up His Biggest Solo Album

 The only major difference, personnel-wise, was that while Ringo featured songs and performances from the other three ex-Beatles, only John Lennon was present on Goodnight Vienna.
 Lennon composed the title track, and played guitar on "All by Myself" and "Only You (And You Alone)," a cover of the Platters' 1955 classic which he suggested Starr record.

 After writing or co-writing four of 10 songs on Ringo, Starr contributed three to Goodnight Vienna: "Call Me," "Oo-Wee" and "All by Myself," the last two of which were collaborations with Vini Poncia.

 Watch Ringo Starr's 'Goodnight Vienna' TV Commercial

 Goodnight Vienna didn't replicate its predecessor's chart success, but it came very close.
 It reached No. 8 and was certified gold.
-It's first three singles – "Only You (And You Alone)," "Snookeroo" and "No-No Song" – all reached the Top 10, while the title track just missing the Top 30.
+Its first three singles – "Only You (And You Alone)," "Snookeroo" and "No-No Song" – all reached the Top 10, while the title track just missed the Top 30.